Hungry Happenings

 18-20 pink heart sprinkles

 *I personally use Peter's White Caps which you can usually find at cake/candy decorating stores, but Merken's white coating also has a good flavor for this recipe.
-A grocery store option is to use Nestle Premier White Morsels (white chips) which when melted may need a teaspoon of vegetable oil stirred in, if too thick, but they have the right flavor.
+A grocery store option is to use Nestle Premier White Morsels (white chips) which when melted may need a teaspoon of vegetable oil stirred in, if too thick, they have the right flavor.

 Supplies needed:

-microwave safe mixing bowl
+Microwave-safe mixing bowl

 rolling pin